duclongg9/SWP391_MMO_Project/README.md

 This repository contains a NetBeans (Ant) web application skeleton for the MMO Trader Market system.
 It follows a classic MVC layering with Servlets, JSP and a service/DAO structure.
 The project also includes PlantUML sources for package, UI flow and overall architecture diagrams so you can quickly generate design documentation from the provided `.puml` files.

+For a release-level snapshot of actors, data flows, and operational scope, see [`docs/release-1.0-context.md`](docs/release-1.0-context.md).

 ## Project layout

 ```